-The World Mosquito Program (WMP) is working in Brazil to protect local communities from mosquito-borne diseases such as Zika, dengue and chikungunya.
+The World Mosquito Program (WMP) is working in Brazil to protect local communities from mosquito-borne diseases such as Zika, dengue, chikungunya and yellow fever.

 After an absence of more than 20 years, dengue re-emerged in Brazil in 1981.
 Over the next 30 years 7 million cases were reported.
 Today, Brazil leads the world in the number of dengue cases with 3.2 million cases and 800 deaths reported from 2009-2014.
 Brazil has also been severely affected by outbreaks of Zika virus and chikungunya in the last few years.